MicrosoftDocs/sql-docs/docs/advanced-analytics/data-collection-ml-troubleshooting-process.md

 - Providers, such as Microsoft Open Database Connectivity (ODBC)
 - R language

 When you work with the service for the first time, it can be difficult to tell which messages originate from which services.
 We recommend that you capture not only the exact message text, but the context in which you saw the message.
-Note the client software you're using to run Machine Learning code:
+Note the client software that you're using to run machine learning code:

 - Are you using Management Studio?
 An external application?
 - Are you running R code in a remote client, or directly in a stored procedure?